 - Each of the unit's four suites are designed and decorated to add warmth and personality to the unit and help reduce stress.
 Each suite has a unique theme.
 There's a farm, a cherry tree, the sky, and a pond.

-The staff at Intermountain Medical Center's newborn intensive care unit care for more than 1,000 babies and their families each year.
-The unit offers the latest in technology and the best possible clinical care, housed in a setting that enhances healing for babies and everyone who loves them.
+We care for more than 1,000 babies and their families each year.
+The NICU offers the latest in technology and the best possible clinical care, housed in a setting that enhances healing for babies and everyone who loves them.